pokeclicker/pokeclicker-wiki/data/Berries/Pinkan.md

 ### Possible Planting Formations {#planting}

-You can fill your farm in the following way to obtain Pinkan berries.
+You can fill your farm in the following way to obtain Pinkan Berries.
 Purple squares indicate where mutations can occur.

 **Base Formation**
 ::: table-mutations